cheeyeo/cheeyeo/README.md

 I am a software developer / writer with prior commercial experience working from startups through to corporations.

-My background is in computer science and I have been specializing in web and software development for the past 10 years.
+My background is in computer science and I have been specializing in software development for the past 10 years.

-I decided to take the plunge and retrain in the fields of Machine Learning, Cloud Technologies and DevOps.
+In 2019, I decided to take the plunge and retrain in the fields of Machine Learning, Cloud Technologies and DevOps.

 I write about my own research and development work at my personal blog: https://cheeyeo.dev